-Why Should You Do Local SEO?
+Why Should You Care About Local SEO?

 It’s important to note that while there may be a lot of overlaps between organic SEO and local SEO, local SEO is quite different and requires additional strategic effort done consistently over time.

-Step 1: Local Keyword Research
+Step 1: Local SEO Keyword Research

 Step 2: Know Where You Want to Be Found